gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 Logical Steps to perform:
-* Setup a change embargo on current production infrastructure
+1. Setup a change embargo on current production infrastructure
-* Turn off the data stores sync on the hot stand by side
+2. Turn off the data stores sync on the hot stand by side
-* Manually run S3backup with date+time suffix
+3. Manually run S3backup with date+time suffix
-* On the hot standby, manually run `databaseReset <date+time>`
+4. On the hot standby, manually run `databaseReset <date+time>`
-* Deploy the release to hot stand-by
+5. Deploy the release to hot stand-by
-* Have the business team to validate the hot standby deployment (Blue)
+6. Have the business team to validate the hot standby deployment (Blue)
-* Swap the DNS records between the EIPs of the current production and the hot stand by
+7. If validated, Swap the DNS records between the EIPs of the current production and the hot stand by
+   1. if not validated, see B.2 item below
-* Blue is now live, make announcement and perform sanity check
+8. Blue is now live, make announcement and perform sanity check

 Two possibilities from there:
-* Release on Blue is OK,
+A) Release on Blue is OK
-  * Turn on the RDS S3 backup cronjob on Blue
+1. Turn on the RDS S3 backup cronjob on Blue
-  * then deploy the release to the former current-production, now hot stand-by (Green)
+2. Deploy the release to the former current-production, now the new hot stand-by (Green)
-  * and turn on EFS sync cronjob on Green
+3. Turn on EFS sync cronjob on Green
-  * and turn on databaseReset cronjob on Green
+4. Turn on databaseReset cronjob on Green

-* Release on Blue is KO and the business want reverting,
+B) Release on Blue has failed and the business want reverting,
-  * then perform the opposite DNS records swap, that will immediately restore current production before deployment
+1. Perform the opposite DNS records swap, that will immediately restore current production as before deployment
-  * then investigate on Green
+2. Investigate issue on Green

 Steps to always perform whatever outcome:
 * Lift change embargo on current production infrastructure